BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit the Mekong Delta to experience its vibrant life?
+When's the absolute best time to visit the Mekong Delta to experience its vibrant floating markets?

-What's a common misconception about the Mekong Delta that travelers should be aware of?
+What's a common misconception about the Mekong Delta that visitors often have?

 What is the cheapest month to visit Mekong Delta, Vietnam?